AdesisNetlife/croak/README.md

 ### Command-line interface

-Croak provides a straightforward CLI that allows you to do almost everything (including all that you can do with Grunt CLI)
+Croak provides a straightforward CLI that allows you to do almost everything (including all that you can do with Grunt CLI).

+Aditionally, if you are convervatory and you want to use Croak keeping the same native Grunt CLI interface, take a look to the [Croak Grunt faker][14]

 ```
   Usage: croak [options] [command]